-1853.
+BSTH 1853.
 Biblical Hermeneutics.

-An introduction to the method and skills required to develop valid interpretations and applications of the Bible and to communicate these findings appropriately in an exegetical paper.
+An introduction to the method and skills required to develop valid interpretations and applications of the Bible and to communicate these findings appropriately in an exceptical paper.
 Prerequisites: CORE 1113.

-2033.
+BSTH 3033.
 The New Testament World.